 - Foster leadership and interpersonal skills required to excel in a diverse life science company.

-Admissions Guidelines for the Master’s in Chemistry with a Medicinal Plant Chemistry Specialization Online
+Admissions Qualifications for the Master’s in Chemistry with a Medicinal Plant Chemistry Specialization Online

 A B.S. degree with demonstrated proficiency in chemistry or biochemistry is required for entrance to Chemistry and Biochemistry graduate programs, or other relevant background or experience that provides students with the pre-requisite knowledge in general and organic chemistry, biochemistry and biology.